mosip/packet-manager/README.md

 ## Overview

-The **Packet Manager** is a MOSIP module that creates, reads, validates, and manages encrypted ZIP packets containing identity data across registration and identity lifecycle processes with support for multiple sources, processes, and object store adapters.
+The **Packet Manager** is a MOSIP module that creates, reads, validates, and manages packets across registration and identity lifecycle processes with support for multiple sources, processes and object store adapters.

 The registration packet structure is available here: [Packet structure](https://docs.mosip.io/1.2.0/id-lifecycle-management/supporting-components/packet-manager/registration-packet-structure)

-For a complete functional overview and capabilities, refer to the **[official documentation](https://docs.mosip.io/1.2.0/modules/packet-manager)**.

 ## Features